luisrecuenco/LRScrollingSidebarController/README.md

 LRScrollingSidebarController requires both iOS 6.0 and ARC.

-You can still use LRNotificationObserver in your non-arc project.
+You can still use LRScrollingSidebarController in your non-arc project.
 Just set -fobjc-arc compiler flag in every source file.

 ### Contact